jeffreywijaya100/Housing-Data-in-Malaysia/README.md

 # Housing-Data-in-Malaysia
-You are required to write a program that can read a file and perform several functions.
+I am required to write a program that can read a file and perform several functions.
 The file needed can be downloaded from given csv:

 File description:
 This file is a csv file; therefore, each column is separated with comma.
 This file consists of 3939 rows of Housing Data in Malaysia with no missing value for each row.
 This file also has a header.
 Therefore, when your program loads the data, your program should be able to skip this header before passing the data into your record variable.
 A glimpse of the data: